JKomp/AIGER/README.md

   -l L        Length of simulation stream to create
   ```
   The output will be a file containing `L` lines of binary data where each line is `I` digits wide.

+# Known Differences from AIGER

+* Ignores Justifications
+* Does not handle latch reset values outside {0,1}
+* Does not print node 0 as an orange box like aigtodo